FernandoBasso/devnotes/content/DSA/Concatenate Arrays (DSA).md

 #### Implementation 1 with whiles

-This style looks a bit like C-style of doing increments in variables while using them to perform assignments.
+This implementation resembles C-style of doing increments in variables while using them to perform assignments.

 ```javascript
 //